-Looking to invest in the Chicago real estate market in 2021?
+Looking to invest in the Chicago real estate market?
 If you're wondering where should you buy Chicago investment properties, you'll find all the answers here, in one place.
 Chicago is one of the major cities in the U.S., where you can find affordable investment properties for sale.
 However, not every neighborhood in Chicago is desirable for residents, and many desirable neighborhoods are a poor choice for real estate investment.

 The average home in New York costs nearly a million dollars, while a cheap home in Los Angeles costs half a million dollars.
 This makes Chicago investment properties a relative bargain.
 The average rent for a one-bedroom apartment is roughly a thousand dollars.
 Two-bedroom apartments in Chicago cost an average of 1300 dollars a month.
 Chicago rents have increased by 1.65% compared to last month, and are up by 11.16% compared to last year.
 The average rent for a Chicago 1-bedroom apartment is $2,155 while the average rent for a 2-bedroom apartment is $2,771.

 As of March 2022, the median home price in the Chicago Primary Metropolitan Statistical Area is $310,000, up 5.1% from March last year. e Chicago PMSA has yet to revert to their pre-Covid levels on average.
 In the Chicago PMSA, the March 2020 median sale price was $260,000 (in $2020) and $290,000 (in $2022); the comparable figure for price recovery in March 2022 is 107% after adjustment (119% before adjusting).
 The median price forecast presented by UIC SHDRE indicates positive annual growth for April, May, and June in both Illinois and the Chicago PMSA, according to a recent report released by Illinois Realtors®.